Emanate-Biostats-Inc/user-guide/docs/macros/macros-standards.md

 * Add debug mode to all macros
 * Sanitize user inputs

-## Only use as many parameters as necessary in an intuitive way for the user.
-Unless it’s passed by the user or 100% needed by the macro, don’t assume something exists

 ## %qc macros

 QC macros must adhere to the following conditions: